rabidaudio/synthesizer/README.md

     - gate digital CV in, default on
     - `(A+B)*level*gate` output
     - `-(A+B)*level*gate` output
-    - Constant CV out if A/B disconnected
+    - Constant CV out if A and B disconnected

 ## Future ideas